DevotedMC/Apparatus/README.md

 Ability to distribute funds to proposals.
 I.e. Vote to give 100 diamonds to new charitable organization, located at plot 20.

+Splitting this into three plugins:

+Bank

+Notifications and proposals

+Government and plots